SISMUN Conclave Logo

 General Assembly 4: Special Political and Decolonisation Committee

-The Question of Self-Determination and Political Legitimacy in Somaliland.
+The Question of Self-Determination Movements in Africa in the Post-Colonial Era in Somaliland.

-Addressing the Decolonisation of Natural Resources and Economic Sovereignty in the Horn of Africa.
+The Role of The United Nations bodies in Facilitating the Decolonisation of Natural Resources in the Horn of Africa.

 Addressing the decolonisation of natural resources and self-determination movements in the post-colonial era.